exercism/go/concepts/http-server/about.md

 }
 ```

-Handlers are responsible for satisfying the client's requests by performing various tasks.
-Each object that implements the `http.Handler` interface, is capable of responding to client requests.
-Handler functions receive an `http.Request` which contains information regarding the client’s request, and an `http.ResponseWriter` that allows the handler to write the appropriate response in accordance with the request. `http.ResponseWriter` interface contains a `Header` field (!!!
-I need to complete this !!!), a `Write([]byte) (int, error)` method that writes the response to the client, and a `WriteHeader(statusCode int)`  that writes the appropriate status code to the client.
+Handler functions receive an `http.Request` which contains information regarding the client’s request, and an `http.ResponseWriter` that allows the handler to write the appropriate response in accordance with the request. `http.ResponseWriter` interface contains a `Header` field, a `Write([]byte) (int, error)` method that writes the response to the client, and a `WriteHeader(statusCode int)` that writes the appropriate status code to the client.

 ~~~~exercism/caution
 If you wish to send and status code besides `http.StatusOk` you need to use `WriteHeader` before `Write`, since `Write` assumes `http.StatusOk` if no status is set before invoking it.